e-spitz/e-spitz/README.md

  - 🐕 Extreme love for doggies
  - 🌏 Passion for traveling
  - 🏡 Kentucky to Pennsylvania to Utah to Colorado
- - 💕 Married to a hottie named Nathan
  - 👏 **20 years+ of team experience**

  ### R&P (recent & proud) Projects